-Thought I’d share a quick and easy recipe today, which has been one of my go-to’s at the moment.
-I love this dish because it relies on just shelf-stable ingredients, if you haven’t had a chance to go to the shop to buy fresh.
-Also, it happens to be extremely delicious.
+I love this recipe because it relies on just shelf-stable ingredients, if you haven’t had a chance to go to the shop to buy fresh.
+Also, it happens to be extremely rich and delicious.

 - 2 tbsp nutritional yeast flakes